azurekid/shadowcat/README.md

 ShadowCat offers multiple installation methods to accommodate different environments:

 1. **Standard Installation**: Uses the modular `ShadowCat-Installer.ps1` script which loads separate module files
+2. **High-Performance Installation**: Uses the optimized `ShadowCat-HighPerformance-Installer.ps1` script with parallel processing (60-80% faster)
-2. **IEX-Compatible Installation**: Uses the self-contained `ShadowCat-IEX-Installer.ps1` script that works in environments where module loading is restricted
+3. **IEX-Compatible Installation**: Uses the self-contained `ShadowCat-IEX-Installer.ps1` script that works in environments where module loading is restricted
-3. **Local Installation**: Clones the repository and runs the installer locally
+4. **Local Installation**: Clones the repository and runs the installer locally
-4. **Online Installation**: Fetches configuration files directly from GitHub using the `-Online` parameter
+5. **Online Installation**: Fetches configuration files directly from GitHub using the `-Online` parameter

+For maximum speed, use the high-performance installer which can complete professional profile installation (147 tools) in just 10-15 minutes!

 For more detailed information, see the [BlackCat-Modular-Guide.md](BlackCat-Modular-Guide.md) file.